-This week I was thinking … in my body someone completely different is hiding.
-Someone who watches all that happens around without anyone noticing her.
+This week it occurred to me that in my body someone entirely different is hiding.
+Someone who watches all that happens around her without anyone noticing.
 Someone who sees, but isn’t seen.

 She watches you (guys), she talks to you, does stuff and responds to you, but it’s not me.
 The one who sees but isn’t seen watches and analyzes, not only you but also Bruria herself.
 This is a very strange feeling.

 I find myself laughing in various situations as I can almost read the thoughts of the people around me.
 For instance, suddenly I got this urge to knit.
 I’m trying to acquire some wool.
 I enter a store which looks like it may have wool for sale.
 After a few rounds at the warehouse, I go to one of the young sales girls and ask her: Where can I find knitting wool around here?
 The sales girl’s eyes opened wide, and she started looking for the UFO on which I must have arrived.